thelabnyc/wagtail-spa-integration/README.md

 - Exclude pages by explicit site and/or page type
 - Supports multiple wagtail sites
 - Only adds features, does not break compatibility with Wagtail V2 Pages Endpoint
+- Nothing in this package is Angular specific, you can roll your own JS client to work with this.

 # Usage

-- Install from pypi (coming soon)
+- Install from pypi `wagtail-spa-integration`
+- Add `wagtail_spa_integration` to INSTALLED_APPS
-- Ensure API is registered
+- Ensure API is registered by following [Wagtail's API docs](https://docs.wagtail.io/en/v2.5.1/advanced_topics/api/v2/configuration.html).
+Use `wagtail_spa_integration.views.SPAExtendedPagesAPIEndpoint` instead of Wagtail's PagesAPIEndpoint.

 ## Multiple wagtail sites